ursnj/nayan/packages/cli/README.md

 | ---------------- | ---------------- | ------------ | --------------------------------------------------------------------------------- |
 | Input Robots.txt | --input / -i     | ./robots.xml | Pass output to let the generator know where to find and validate sitemap.         |
 | Is Remote        | --isremote / -ir | false        | Pass isremote true / false to the tool to know if its a local file or remote URL. |

-## 🖥 Future plans

-- [x] Create SEO Master CLI tool to generate and validate **sitemaps** efficiently.
-- [x] Create SEO Master CLI tool to generate and validate **robots.txt** efficiently.
-- [ ] Support multiple sitemaps if website is bigger than certain limit.
-- [ ] Create a web application to automatically generate and submit sitemap, robots.txt to search engines on a schedule.

 ## 🤝 Contributing